soveran/redisent/README.md

 If the sentinels can't be reached, or if there is no master available, you will get the exception `Redis::CannotConnectError`.

+## Failover

+In case of a failover, it is important that the clients don't engage with the failed master even if it's restored.
+For that reason, clients must connect to the Redis sentinels in order to get the address of the promoted master, and the way to accomplish that is by using Redisent.new each time a reconnection is needed.

 ## Installation

 You can install it using rubygems: